THIS ARTICLE SUMMARISES PROGRESS IN 2012

 A useful detailed review of an uncommon but potentially serious complication in people with CF.

-Dr Clifford Takemoto(figure 13) is Associate Professor of Pediatrics at The Johns Hopkins Hospital.
+Dr Clifford Takemoto(fig. 30) is Associate Professor of Pediatrics at The Johns Hopkins Hospital.
 Currently an associate professor of pediatric hematology at Hopkins Children’s, he is also an adjunct investigator in pediatric oncology at the National Cancer Institute.
 Thrombosis is amongst his special interests.

 Trapnell BC, McColley SA, Kissner DG, Rolfe MW, Rosen JM, McKevitt M, Moorehead L, Montgomery AB, Geller DE.
 Phase 2 FTI Study Group.
 Fosfomycin/tobramycin for inhalation in patients with cystic fibrosis with Pseudomonas airway infection.
 Am J Respir Crit Care 2012; 185:171-178.
 [PubMed]

 To evaluate safety and efficacy of FTI (160/40 mg or 80/20 mg), administered twice daily for 28 days versus placebo, in patients greater than or equal to 18 years of age, with CF, chronic Pseudomonas aeruginosa (PA) airway infection, and FEV(1) greater than or equal to 25% and less than or equal to 75% predicted.

 This double-blind, placebo-controlled, multicenter study assessed whether FTI/placebo maintained FEV(1) % predicted improvements achieved following a 28-day, open-label, run-in course of aztreonam for inhalation solution (AZLI).